Reverse Skip Tracing — Tracing From Asset to Person to Identify Unknown Owners

 Entity Ownership Investigation

 Determining who actually controls a business entity — the natural person behind an LLC, corporation, or partnership.
-Essential for piercing the corporate veil, serving registered agents, and identifying principals for litigation.
+Essential for piercing the corporate veil and identifying principals for litigation.

 Harassment / Threatening Calls

 Identifying who is making threatening, harassing, or fraudulent phone calls.
-Reverse phone investigation traces the number to an individual — critical for restraining orders, stalking investigations, and law enforcement reports.
+Reverse phone investigation traces the number to an individual — critical for restraining orders and stalking investigations.

 Hidden Asset Identification

 Discovering assets a debtor has hidden behind entity structures, nominee owners, or family members.
-Hidden asset investigation often requires tracing backwards from the asset to connect it to the debtor through chain-of-ownership analysis.
+Hidden asset investigation often requires tracing backwards from the asset to connect it to the debtor.

 Online Fraud / Scam Investigation